Vice President of Cyber and Information Warfare

-Noah Melgar is vice president of cyber and social media at IDS International, where he leverages his industry expertise in building cognitive Big Data intelligence tools, writing cutting-edge cyberspace training curricula, and creating realistic replicated internet environments for training purposes.
-In 2013, he developed a cyberspace training and exercise support program to help the Department of Defense (DoD) navigate the ever-expanding world of social media analytics and cyber operations.
-This initial work grew into its own Cyber and Social Media Department in 2015 and into its own company in 2018.
+Noah Melgar is vice president of cyber and information warfare at IDS International, where he leverages his industry expertise in building cognitive Big Data intelligence tools, writing cutting-edge cyberspace training curricula, and creating realistic replicated internet environments for training purposes.
+In 2013, he developed a cyberspace training and exercise support program to help the Department of Defense (DoD) navigate the ever-expanding world of cyber and information warfare operations.
+This initial work grew into its own Cyber and Information Warfare department in 2015 and into its own company in 2018.
 The group offers a range of capabilities that bridge the nexus of social media analytics, software development, network engineering, and cyber planning to help the US government understand and mitigate cyber threats.

 Melgar has embedded and served as an advisor to Special Forces in rural Afghanistan on population stability operations and The Royal Project in Northern Thailand on illicit crop alternatives.
 A combat veteran (US Marine Corps (Iraq), he has served on training missions with the Ugandan, Tanzanian, Rwandan, and Kenyan armies in East Africa.

 Melgar holds a Bachelor’s degree in agricultural economics and international business from the University of Kentucky.